stonith404/pingvin-share/docs/oauth2-guide.md

 ### OpenID Connect

-Generic OpenID Connect provider is also supported, we have tested it on Keycloak and Authentik.
+Generic OpenID Connect provider is also supported, we have tested it on Keycloak, Authentik and Casdoor.

 Redirect URL: `https://<your-domain>/api/oauth/callback/oidc`